Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Introduction

+We selected those five models, because they represent a wide variety of different encoding methods.
+These methods are either based on dynamical systems (DMPs, SEDS, OCPs) or not (GMMs, ProMPs), use different dimensions for movement encoding and a different number of encoding parameters, can encode single or multiple trajectories in one model, and generalize in different ways.
+We are aware, that there exist multiple extensions and variations of these models as cited above, but in this work we compare the general basic models on a rather general movement encoding and generalization task.
+In some specific cases and applications, a more specialized sub-type of those models may lead to better performance.

+We quantitatively analyze and compare the performance of the frameworks for movement encoding and reconstruction, and for generalization from demonstrations to new situations on a novel very large dataset of human manipulation actions.
+The main novel aspect compared to the previous work and the key focus of this study is on how well different movement generation frameworks are able to generalise to new situations in comparison to human movements.

 First, we investigate how well the frameworks are able to encode and reconstruct single trajectories from the action dataset.
-Second, we also test generalization capabilities of the frameworks by presenting subsets of the dataset as training demonstrations and testing generalization capabilities on different situations obtained from remaining demonstrations.
+Second, we also test the generalization capabilities of the frameworks by presenting subsets of the dataset as training demonstrations and testing the generalization capabilities on different situations obtained from the remaining demonstrations.
 Here we evaluate how similar trajectories generated by different models are to the human movements.
-Furthermore, we also compare how many free parameters the models need to achieve their respective movement encoding and reconstruction, and generalization performance.
+Furthermore, we also compare how many free parameters the models need to achieve their respective performance.